SokpeDesmond/Host-a-website-on-an-EC2-instance-running-an-Nginx-server-and-configure-SSL/README.md

-# Deploy a website on an Nginx server that runs on the EC2 instance and apply SSL.
+# Host a website on an EC2 instance running an Nginx server and configure SSL

 #### Description:

-- Create an EC2 server.
+- Create an EC2 instance.
-- Install Nginx in it.
+- Install Nginx on the instance.
-- Create a sample index.html page and deploy it on that Nginx server.
+- Create a sample index.html page and deploy it on the Nginx server.
-- Create an elastic IP and attach it to the ec2 instance.
+- Create an Elastic IP and attach it to the EC2 instance.
-- Configure domain and apply SSL.
+- Configure the domain and apply SSL.
-- Configure automation script for SSL renewal.
+- Configure an automation script for SSL renewal.
-- Host a sample HTML website with multiple pages like about.html, contact.html, etc.
+- Host a sample HTML website with multiple pages.
 - Migrate Freenom DNS to Route53.

-#### Step-1: Create an EC2 server
+#### Step-1: Create an EC2 instance.

 Firstly, log in to the AWS management console.